“Eric eats a lot of tacos. I would trust his judgment.” -Ann Thuy Nguyen, endorsing my review of La Perlita’s barbacoa and al pastor tacos

 Creative Loafing Atlanta: Edible History (Paschal’s Restaurant and the Civil Rights Movement)

 Some weeks I reviewed new restaurants or interviewed sommeliers, but I also hung out in a bar affiliated with Hells Angels.
-(Someone called a threat into the office after that one, but luckily it ended there.)
+(Someone called a threat into our office after that one, but luckily it ended there.)
 Some pieces tackled serious issues like immigration or lunch on lockdown, while others were decidedly light-hearted.

 I regularly wrote longer food & drink features, walking into all the true barbecue pits in the area, scouring restaurants for unusual brunch options, compiling the annual “Beer Issue,” hanging out with a street vendor, and exploring ways to tackle food insecurity.